 Lead executing agency: Civil Peace Service Group

-Mindanao in the southern Philippines is regarded as the country’s least developed and structurally weakest region.
-The uneven distribution of land and resources on this group of islands, as well as the discrimination against and marginalisation of large sections of the population, are factors that contribute to various violent conflicts.
-For decades, there have been armed clashes between the Philippine Government and various rebel and separatist groups.
-Ethnic groups, clans and families also sustain a large number of conflicts, some of which harbour considerable potential for violence.
+The Mindanao island group in the southern Philippines is regarded as the country’s structurally weakest and least developed region.
+The uneven distribution of land and resources in this group of islands, as well as the discrimination against and marginalisation of large sections of the population, are factors that contribute to various violent conflicts.
+Armed clashes between the Philippine Government and various rebel and separatist groups have been ongoing for decades.
+A large number of conflicts also exist between ethnic groups, clans and families, some of which harbour considerable potential for violence.

-Communities affected by conflict harness the potential of local institutions (particularly in the proposed region of Bangsamoro and the surrounding areas) to bring about non-violent conflict transformation.
-They recognise potentially violent conflict early, prevent its escalation and thus strengthen their general resilience.
+Communities affected by conflicts use the potentials of local institutions (particularly in the future Bangsamoro region and surrounding areas) for non-violent conflict transformation.
+They identify violent conflicts early, prevent them from escalating and thereby strengthen their general resilience.

-Marginalised groups, especially members of indigenous communities, are aware of their rights and the basic administrative principles that apply in connection with conflicts over resources.
-They are able to lay claim to and represent their rights and interests in an appropriate manner.
+Marginalised groups, particularly members of indigenous communities, know their rights and the administrative bases in the context of conflicts over resources.
+They are capable of reasonably asserting and representing their own rights and interests.

-Civil society and government institutions and organisations (primarily in the proposed region of Bangsamoro and the surrounding areas) are actively involved in the transitional process of creating the autonomous entity of Bangsamoro in a conflict-sensitive way.
+Civil society and governmental institutions and organisations (especially in the planned Bangsamoro region and surrounding areas) help to advance the process of transitioning to the Bangsamoro Autonomous Region in a proactive and conflict-sensitive manner.

-The Civil Peace Service (CPS) advises cooperation partners in Mindanao and supports them in planning and implementing peacebuilding projects.
-It works closely with partners in government and civil society to enhance the peacebuilding capacities of communities, establish dialogue and improve legal certainty.
-In these activities, it is cooperating with the Forum Civil Peace Service (forumZFD) and Bread for the World – Protestant Development Service within the context of a strategy developed jointly by the executing agencies of the Civil Peace Service.
+The Civil Peace Service (CPS) experts advise the partners in Mindanao and support them in planning and implementing peacebuilding projects.
+They work together with the governmental and civil society partners to strengthen the communities’ abilities to promote peace, establish dialogue and improve legal certainty.
+To achieve this they cooperate with the Forum Civil Peace Service (forumZFD) in the context of a joint CPS strategy.